sale of stock to private investors helped to financed the Jamestown Exposition, along with government grants

 Black achievements over time were illustrated in 14 dioramas with over 130 painted figures, created by the African-American sculptor Meta Warrick.
 One of her sculptures depicted the arrival of the first slaves at Point Comfort in 1620, while other showed a fugitive slave escaping white domination.
 She:13

-sculptor Meta Warrick used plaster figures in a diorama to show the first blacks arriving in Virginia in 1619, then depicted through other dioramas how blacks had succeded and improved their conditions up to 1907
+sculptor Meta Warrick used plaster figures in a diorama to show the first blacks arriving in Virginia in 1619, then depicted through other dioramas how blacks had succeeded and improved their conditions up to 1907

 Source: The Industrial History of the Negro Race of the United States (1908)